DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Introduction

-On the other hand, analytical approaches are presented to tackle the scalability issue.
-Nonetheless, they cannot provide reliability-oriented metrics including Vulnerability Factors (VFs) which is an essential metric for reliability evaluation.
-Moreover, the accuracy of analytical methods is not comparable to that of FI-based methods.
 To tackle the existing issues in the literature, a prior semi-analytical method named DeepVigor \cite{ahmadilivani2023deepvigor} is proposed as an alternative to simulation-based FI.
-DeepVigor provides accurate VF for bits, neurons, and layers of CNNs demonstrated to be faster than FI by utilizing a fault propagation analytical method.
-However, it analyzes all neurons in a CNN, implying a huge search space to obtain vulnerability values, leading to a scalability issue for large and deep emerging CNNs.
+DeepVigor employs analytical fault propagation combined with simulation-based computations, categorized as "semi-analytical", providing accurate VF for bits, neurons, and layers of CNNs.
+It is demonstrated that DeepVigor is faster than FI by utilizing a fault propagation analytical method.
+However, it analyzes all neurons in a CNN as well as exploits a huge search space of real numbers to obtain vulnerability values, leading to a scalability issue for large and deep CNNs.

-In this paper, we propose a scalable, fast, and accurate alternative to FI named DeepVigor+, which provides VF for layers and models of DNNs.
-DeepVigor+ takes advantage of an optimal fault propagation analysis within neurons and entire DNNs to derive VFs in an optimized way.
+In this paper, we propose a scalable, fast, and accurate alternative to FI named DeepVigor+, which provides VF for layers and models of CNNs.
+DeepVigor+ takes advantage of a theoretical fault propagation analysis within neurons and entire DNNs to derive VFs in an optimized way.
 To the best of our knowledge, DeepVigor+ is the first scalable semi-analytical alternative to FI with a comparable accuracy for resilience analysis of DNNs in the literature.
 The contributions of this paper are as follows:

-\begin{itemize} \item Introducing a scalable, fast and accurate resilience analysis method for DNNs called DeepVigor+ for deriving VFs for DNNs' layers and models by analyzing both parameters and activations as well as by exploiting an optimal error propagation analysis.
-DeepVigor+ conducts a novel statistical approach based on stratified sampling unleashing a fast and accurate resilience analysis for large and deep emerging DNNs, \item Extensively demonstrating the effectiveness of DeepVigor+ by examining its error compared to FI, leading to meeting a 1\% mean absolute error in obtaining VF.
-Furthermore, its scalability is evidenced against statistical FI, resulting in 14.9 to 26.9 times fewer simulations than a cutting-edge state-of-the-art statistical FI approach.
+\begin{itemize} \item Introducing a scalable, fast, and accurate resilience analysis method for CNNs called DeepVigor+ for deriving VFs for convolutional layers by analyzing both parameters and activations.
+DeepVigor+ is built on a theoretical ground to enable an optimal error propagation analysis.
+Moreover, it conducts a novel statistical approach based on stratified sampling, unleashing a fast and accurate resilience analysis for large and deep CNNs,

+\item Extensively demonstrating the effectiveness of DeepVigor+ by examining its error compared to FI, leading to meeting a $1\%$ mean absolute error in obtaining VF.
+Furthermore, its scalability is evidenced against statistical FI, resulting in $14.9$ to $26.9$ times fewer simulations than the best state-of-the-art statistical FI approach (i.e., data-aware statistical FI {\cite{ruospo2023assessing}}).
 Derived VF by DeepVigor+ can provide the possibility of reliability comparison and visualization between and within various DNN models in a few minutes for deep and large DNNs. \end{itemize}